Change in bowel habit after treatment

 Find out more about managing bowel function in our booklet Regaining bowel control.

-Our information booklet, Your diet and lifestyle: living with and beyond bowel cancer has information on diet, including coping with bowel problems, eating and drinking with a stoma and losing and gaining weight.
+Our information booklet, Eating well, has information on diet, including coping with bowel problems, eating and drinking with a stoma and losing and gaining weight.
 It also includes a food and symptom diary to help you find out what foods you react to.

 Visit our online community to talk about your experiences, share knowledge and get support from other people.